dev-gseven/PomodoroQT/README.md

 *  Focus, short break, and long break cycles
 *  Visual and sound alert when a session finishes
 *  Windows, Linux and macOS

+## Test it!

+You can test it by clicking [HERE](https://dev-gseven.github.io/pomodoro-loop-web/) and see a WebAssembly version of the application, thanks to [Emscripten](https://github.com/emscripten-core/emscripten) that made it possible.
+You can also see the code of the web version [HERE](https://github.com/dev-gseven/pomodoro-loop-web)